Gastroenteritis is usually caused by a viral, bacterial, or parasitic infection.

 Viruses cause watery diarrhea.
 Stools rarely contain mucus or blood.

-Norovirus causes more vomiting than diarrhea and lasts only 1 to 3 days.
+Norovirus causes more vomiting than diarrhea in children and lasts only 1 to 2 days.
+Children have abdominal cramps and may have fever, headache, and muscle aches.

 Adenovirus causes mild vomiting 1 to 2 days after diarrhea starts.
 The diarrhea can last 1 to 2 weeks.